andrewjk/Watsonia.AusPost.Client/README.md

 There is enough in here so far to create and dispatch an order as per https://developers.auspost.com.au/apis/shipping-and-tracking/tutorial/more-integrated-solution.

-Functions are implemented in the static AusPost class and include:
+Functions are implemented in the Client class and include:

 * GetAccountsAsync
 * CreateShipmentsAsync